SX BetBlog

 When does France play at the World Cup 2026?

-France's group fixtures and kickoff times are listed above; each row links to that match's live market on SX Bet.
+France's group fixtures and kickoff times are listed above; each match links to its live market on SX Bet.

 Can I bet on France on SX Bet?